ledgerW/pathlight/memory-bank/activeContext.md

 Implementing and refining the database schema, AI integration, and user authentication flow for the life purpose application.
 The focus is on supporting the two-tier payment model, improving result generation, enhancing the user experience, and streamlining the authentication process.

 ## Recent Changes
+- Successfully implemented a new arrival flow for users:
+  - Modified the form to allow users to answer the first five questions without creating an account
+  - Added an account creation modal that appears after question 5
+  - Implemented localStorage-based storage for anonymous responses
+  - Added functionality to transfer anonymous responses to a new user account
+  - Fixed issues with response transfer by saving each response individually
+  - Implemented proper authentication flow with temporary tokens
+  - Added clear user guidance through the authentication process
+  - Ensured proper results generation after payment

 - Fixed UI and UX for Next Steps and Daily Plan sections:
   - Added checkable items to Next Steps and Daily Plan sections
   - Implemented category-based icon selection using LLM-assigned categories